 We are grateful to our maintenance staff who worked tirelessly to keep our school clean and sanitized last year.
 They did a great job then, and they are ready to support our school this year with consistent cleaning and sanitizing protocols.
 There are air purifiers in each classroom which will be utilized each day in addition to having classroom windows open at times to allow for fresh air.

-At this time, Holy Spirit will be offering in-class learning each day.
+Holy Spirit offers in-class learning.
 Due to the significant challenges remote learning posed for our staff, Holy Spirit is not presently going to be offering remote learning for students out sick, including those who are quarantining at home.
 A permanent remote learning opportunity will also not be available during the 2021-22 academic school year.
 When students are absent from school, they will follow pre-pandemic policies where students will be provided absent work to make up from their teacher(s).
 Work will be posted to SeeSaw or Google Classroom.

 Holy Spirit students will be able to enjoy lunch in the cafeteria each day with their classmates and friends.
 We are excited to be able to offer a hot lunch program this year through CKC Good Food.
 Students will play at recess with mixed grade levels this year.
 Masks are not required during outside time at recess, but students will wear their masks in the Commons area unless they are eating.

-As shared in the Spirit News email on Aug.
-17, we will be celebrating All-School Liturgies this year.
+We will be resuming All-School Liturgies this year.
 To start the year, only students and faculty/staff will be allowed to attend these weekly liturgies.
-Students will sit with their classes to start the year, and they will be masked throughout the liturgy.
+Students will sit with their classes.

 At this time, we are hoping to be able to allow field trips this year, but we are holding off on having them just yet.
 If children do attend field trips, parent chaperones will need to drive and meet the students at the field trip site, and masks will be worn on buses.